Division III. Generally Applicable Requirements/Standards

 4. Landscape Maintenance.
 Maintenance of landscaped areas includes the installation and maintenance of an irrigation system, timely irrigation, weed and pest control, and all other activities required to maintain the function of the landscaped area.
 Sufficient water rights for the maintenance of landscaped areas shall be dedicated to the city.

 5. Two-Year Completion.
-Improvements must be completed within two years of recording the final plat, unless a shorter period is otherwise provided in the development agreement.
+Improvements must be completed within two years of recording the final plat, unless a shorter period is otherwise provided in an agreement.

 6. Improvements before Building Permits.
 Road access must be provided as approved by the city engineer, and fire hydrants must be operational with adequate fire flow as specified in the International Fire Code before any construction within the subdivision will be allowed to proceed above foundation level.
 Other restrictions contained in the International Building Code or the International Residential Code may also apply.